-- a) Stop engine and remove key. - b) Remove air cleaner compartment cover. - c) Remove foam pre-cleaner element and wash in warm water with detergent.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove air cleaner compartment cover. - c) Remove foam pre-cleaner element and wash in warm water with detergent.
 Rinse until all traces of detergent are eliminated and squeeze out excess water (DO NOT wring).
 Air dry.
 Saturate with engine oil and squeeze out excess oil. - d) Check paper element.
 Gently tap the flat side of the paper element to dislodge any dirt.
 DO NOT wash or use pressurized air to clean paper element.

-Replace if dirty, bent or damaged.

-e) Reinstall foam pre-cleaner to paper element, then reinstall paper element and cover.
+Replace if dirty, bent or damaged. - e) Reinstall foam pre-cleaner to paper element, then reinstall paper element and cover.